kubernetes/enhancements/keps/sig-node/5963-device-compatibility-groups/README.md

 counter set are never compared via this field, even if they live on the same node or in the same `ResourceSlice`.

+**Naming convention used in examples.** A device of type `T` lists `T` in its groups.
+When types `T1…Tn` are mutually co-allocatable, every device of those types additionally lists a shared composite group (e.g., `t1t2`).
+A type that is compatible with no other type lists only `[T]`.
+The scheduler does not parse group names — this convention is purely for readability; any opaque strings that satisfy the symmetry requirement work.

 Example showing MIG and FOO partitions on the same physical GPU:

 ```yaml